Deciding to quit drinking alcohol

 - Support groups such as Alcoholics Anonymous (AA): www.aa.org

 You may be at risk for symptoms of alcohol withdrawal if you stop drinking suddenly.
 If you are at risk, you will likely need to be under medical care while you stop drinking.
-Discuss this with your doctor.
+Discuss this with your provider or alcohol counselor.

 American Psychiatric Association.
 Diagnostic and statistical manual of mental disorders.
 5th ed.
 Arlington, VA: American Psychiatric Association, 2013.